 15. The first round will be judged by teachers and librarians across the UK.
 Each teacher and librarian will receive a batch of anonymised stories, from entrants located in a different area of the UK, to read and score using the criteria above.
 Each teacher and librarian will be emailed the all stories (via a secure login) along with details of the criteria and how to score the stories.
 The highest scoring entry from their batch is the story that will be put through to the next round.
 This process will be overseen by a BBC Editorial Figure.

-18. These Top 50 entries will be read and judged by a guest panel chaired by Chris Evans. three finalists with one overall winner will be selected in each age category (gold, silver and bronze – gold being the overall winners).
+18. These top 50 entries will be read and judged by a guest panel chaired by Chris Evans.
+3 finalists with 1 overall winner will be selected in each age category (gold, silver and bronze – gold being the overall winners).

-19. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the Hay Festival on Friday 30th May 2014 for the live broadcast of the BBC Radio 2 Chris Evans Breakfast Show.
-The full names of the six finalists and the overall winners will be announced during this live broadcast, subject to parental consent.
+19. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the final at St James’ Palace in London on Friday 29th May 2015 for the live broadcast of the BBC Radio 2 Chris Evans Breakfast Show.
+The full names of the 6 finalists and the overall winners will be announced during this live broadcast, subject to parental consent.
 We will request subject to parental consent pictures of the Top 50 children for use during the broadcast.
 These pictures are not for online publication.

-20. The entries from the six finalists will be performed by an actor or well known figure and broadcast on Radio 2.
+20. The entries from the 6 finalists will be performed by an actor or well known figure and broadcast on Radio 2.
 In addition, the entries of the 6 finalists may be published in a national newspaper.
-An anthology of the Top 50 entries (25 in each age category) may also be published.
+An anthology of the top 50 entries (25 in each age category) may also be published.

-21. Prizes will be awarded to the three finalists in each age category: the two Gold winners will win Chris Evans' height in books (6'2") and 500 books each for their school.
-The two Silver winners will win Alex Jones' height in books (5'6").
-The two Bronze winners will win their own height in books.
+21. Prizes will be awarded to the 3 finalists in each age category: the 2 Gold winners will win Chris Evans' height in books (6.2") and 500 books each for their school.
+The 2 Silver winners will win Alex Jones' height in books (5.6").
+The 2 Bronze winners will win their own height in books.

-23. The BBC's decision as to each stage of this competition, the Top 50 (25 in each category), the six finalists and the choice of gold, silver and bronze in each category is final.
+23. The BBC's decision as to each stage of this competition, the top 50 (25 in each category), the 6 finalists and the choice of gold, silver and bronze in each category is final.
 No correspondence will be entered into.

 24. The BBC reserves the right to disqualify any entry which breaches any of these Terms and Conditions, or to withhold a prize if in its opinion entries do not reach the required standard.